ibm-cloud-architecture/refarch-cloudnative-bluecompute-web/k8s_deploy_tutorial.md

 ### Introduction
 In this section you will learn how to update the Web App your just deployed in step 5 and scale this component in your Kubernetes cluster.
 The web application is managed as a Kubernetes Deployment component.
-You will get to see the deployment's history, and also how to rollback the deployment to a previously version/release.
+You will get to see the deployment's history, and also how to rollback the deployment to a previous version.

 ### Pre-Requisites
 * Complete up to [Step 5](https://cloudcontent.mybluemix.net/devops/method/tutorials/kubernetes?task=5) of the Kubernetes Tutorial.